tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 }
 ```

-Users may use `envd context create` to create new context and use it:
+Users may use `envd context create` to create a new context and use it:

 ```
 $ envd context create --name my-context --builder-type docker-container --runner-type docker --docker-host unix:///var/run/docker.sock